CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 ### Add Firewall Rule

 If a firewall is running on the Web Application Server, it must be configured to allow communication inbound via TCP on the port configured for HTTPS (usually 443).
-TODO: Appendix 12 gives instructions for adding to windows firewall - include these?
+See [Configure Firewalls][] for information about adding rules to Windows Firewall.

 ### Get Application Pool User